That's When Your Heartaches Begin

 "That's When Your Heartaches Begin" is a 1937 song by Fred Fisher, William Raskin, and Billy Hill.
-It was recorded and released the same year by Shep Fields Rippling Rhythm.
-The song first became popular following a 1941 recording by The Ink Spots.
+It was first recorded and released the same year by Shep Fields Rippling Rhythm.
+The song first became popular following a 1941 cover version by the Ink Spots.
 The song was recorded by Elvis Presley on at least three occasions during the 1950s, and was one of two songs he recorded on acetate in July 1953, prior to the beginning of his professional career.

 Composition

 This song uses the I-iii-IV-iv chord progression.

 Elvis Presley versions

 On July 18, 1953, Elvis Presley paid $3.98 for studio time at the Sun Studio in Memphis, Tennessee, a recording studio that was also home to the Sun Records label starting in 1952.
 Presley recorded a double-sided acetate demo single, though he was not yet signed to the Sun Records label.
 On the A-side, he recorded "My Happiness", later made famous by Connie Francis in 1958.
 For the B-side, he recorded "That's When Your Heartaches Begin".
 He would later revisit the song in recording studios on at least two occasions, the first during the famous Million Dollar Quartet sessions on December 4, 1956, and the second in January 1957, when it was recorded and released as a B-side to "All Shook Up".